Fiserv-Developer/payments-api/docs/Payments.md

 Secondary transactions are also based on requestTypes.
 The table below provides links to the requestType schemas and provides the method to use.
 In all of these transactions, the transaction-id attribute must be populated with the value returned in the 200 response message in the `ipgTransactionId` field for the relevant primary transaction.

+To retrieve the status of a transaction you’ve already submitted, place a GET call to the /PAYMENTS/{transaction-id} end point.
+The gateway will return the details and state of the transaction you submitted.

 requestType | Method | Description
 ---------|----------|---------
  [VoidTransaction](https://docs.fiserv.com/docs/payments/reference/Payments.v1.yaml/components/schemas/VoidTransaction) | POST | The VoidTransaction requestType enables you to cancel a transaction you submitted earlier the same day